 We all need help from time to time, however help may be needed more now than ever.

 If you’ve got a pain or discomfort, it’s best to go see a doctor to determine a course of treatment.
-But when does it make sense to bring the outside in, and review how you are doing things without bias in terms of your recruitment function during COVID-19?
+But when does it make sense to bring the outside in, and review how you are doing things without bias in terms of your recruitment function.
 Rather than just expanding your recruitment team, you could work smarter by refining your systems and processes.

-Here are seven symptoms that suggest it might be time to bring in the experts to conduct a recruitment audit across your company in a pandemic.
+Here are seven symptoms that suggest it might be time to bring in the experts to conduct a recruitment audit across your company.

 1. A new leader needs help to prioritise and implement solutions